Mexican Sweet Potatoes | Camotes Enmielados

 So that’s it, then you just dig right on in.
 Oh but make sure the camotes and syrup are warm when serving.
 It makes this treat taste even better.

-Now imagine on a cool evening sitting down with a bowl of camote enmielado, a cup of coffee or tea, a good book and a cozy blanket.
+Now imagine on a cool evening sitting down with a bowl of camote con leche, a mug of cafe or tea, a good book, and a cozy blanket.
 Sounds pretty heavenly to me!

 For the vegan method I’ll use unflavored or vanilla flavored soy or almond milk.
-You could even use oat milk.
+You could even use oat milk or your plant milk of choice.
 If you have access to vegan evaporated milk that would work great too.

 For the vegetarian version simply use whole fat milk or evaporated milk, or even better is media crema.
 The media crema will give you quite a rich dessert, so yummy!